hraberg/enumerable/README.markdown

 * `lambda.weaving.debug` - will log to System.out and write all generated classes to disk if set to true.
 * `lambda.weaving.debug.classes.dir` - where to write the classes.
 Defaults to `target/generated-classes`.
+* `lambda.weaving.debug.dev` - will log lots of ASMified information about the transfromation to System.out if set to true.
 * `lambda.weaving.skipped.packages` - is a comma separated list of package prefixes to skip.

 ### LambdaParameter